heliumchain/vps/README.md

-# Helium Masternode VPS Installation
+# sQuorum Masternode VPS Installation

-This masternode installation script vastly simplifies the setup of a Helium masternode running on a virtual private server (VPS), and it also adds a number of other powerful features, including:
+This masternode installation script vastly simplifies the setup of a sQuorum masternode running on a virtual private server (VPS), and it also adds a number of other powerful features, including:

 * IPv6 Support
-* Installs 1-100 (or more!)
-Helium masternodes in parallel on one VPS, with individual helium.conf and data directories
+* Installs 1-100 (or more!) sQuorum masternodes in parallel on one VPS, with individual squorum.conf and data directories
-* It can install masternodes for other coins on the same VPS as Helium
+* It can install masternodes for other coins on the same VPS as sQuorum
 * 100% auto-compilation and 99% of configuration on the masternode side of things
-* Automatically compiling from the latest Helium release tag, or another tag can be specified
+* Automatically compiling from the latest sQuorum release tag, or another tag can be specified
 * Some security hardening is done, including firewalling and a separate user, increasing security
 * Automatic startup for all masternode daemons